Hrishikesh007733/Hrishikesh007733/README.md

 - 👋 Hi, I’m @Hrishikesh007733
 - 👀 I’m interested in web designing and
-- 🌱 I’m currently pursuing my 3rd of engineering
+- 🌱 I’m currently pursuing my 3rd year of engineering
 - 📫 you can reach me on hrishikeshnb007@gamil.com